Fair European Labour Mobility (FELM 2)

 Current project duration: 01.01.2024 - 31.12.2025

-The EU-funded project "Fair European Labour Mobility 2" (FELM 2) is committed to fair working conditions and compliance with labour rights for posted workers within the EU.
-A transnational counselling network supports those affected in asserting their rights in both the country of posting and the destination country.
+The EU-funded project "Fair European Labour Mobility 2" (FELM 2) is committed to fair working conditions and ensuring compliance with labour rights for posted workers within the EU.
+A transnational counselling network supports those affected in asserting their rights in both the sending country and the destination country.

-Posted workers who work in another EU country for a limited period of time are often in a precarious situation.
-Short-term employment relationships, high mobility and a lack of knowledge of their rights lead to frequent violations of labour law and social standards.
-This is made even more difficult by the complex legal situation between the country of origin and the destination country.
-With a comprehensive, transnational advisory approach, FELM 2 relies on close cooperation between trade union-affiliated advice centres in several countries of origin and destination.
+Posted workers, who are temporarily employed in another EU country, often find themselves in a precarious situation.
+Short-term employment relationships, high mobility, and a lack of knowledge about their rights frequently lead to violations of labour laws and social standards.
+This is further complicated by the complex legal situation between the country of origin and the destination country.
+With a comprehensive, transnational advisory approach, FELM 2 relies on close cooperation between union-affiliated advisory centers in several sending and receiving countries.

-Fair Mobility works with trade union organisations in eight countries as part of FELM 2.
-In many transnational cases, targeted cross-border cooperation between the counsellors is indispensable and can help the affected employees more quickly and effectively.
+Fair Mobility collaborates with trade union organizations in eight countries as part of FELM 2.
+The targeted cross-border cooperation between advisors is indispensable in many transnational cases, as it allows affected workers to receive faster and more effective support.

 The project includes trade union counselling centres in the following countries